 Give kids flashlights with new batteries.
 Kids may also enjoy wearing glow sticks as bracelets or necklaces.

 Limit trick-or-treating to your neighborhood and the homes of people you and your children know.

-When your kids get home, check all treats to make sure they're safely sealed and there are no signs of tampering, such as small pinholes, loose or torn packages, and packages that appear to have been taped or glued back together.
-Throw out loose candy, spoiled items, and any homemade treats that haven't been made by someone you know.
+When your kids get home, check all treats to make sure they're sealed.
+Throw out candy with torn packages or holes in the packages, spoiled items, and any homemade treats that haven't been made by someone you know.

 Don't allow young children to have hard candy or gum that could cause choking.

 Make sure trick-or-treaters will be safe when visiting your home, too.
-Remove lawn decorations, sprinklers, toys, bicycles, wet leaves, or anything that might obstruct your walkway.
-Provide a well-lit outside entrance to your home.
+Remove anything that could cause kids to trip or fall on your walkway or lawn.
+Make sure the lights are on outside your house and light the walkway to your door, if possible.
 Keep family pets away from trick-or-treaters, even if they seem harmless to you.

 Offer a filling meal before your kids head out to trick-or-treat so they won't scarf down too much of their haul.

 Consider purchasing Halloween treats other than candy.
 Stickers, erasers, crayons, pencils, coloring books, and sealed packages of raisins and dried fruits are good choices.